 Marine and Coastal Conservation Programme

 A Rocha is driven by biblical faith and commitment to science.
 In order to meet Sustainable Development Goal 14 (SDG 14) on oceans, faith communities need to be effectively engaged and equipped.
 Combining science and theology over the long-term more effectively deals with the complexity of our planet’s situation, balances hope and despair, and leads to successful marine conservation.
 Our recent newsletter highlights our marine conservation projects.
 Dr Robert Sluka, Lead Marine Scientist, recently spoke (download text) at the United Nations Ocean Conference about the work of A Rocha and the integration of Christian faith and marine conservation.
+He shares the goals and ethos behind the marine programme in this short video.

 Goal and Strategy